NavpreetSamra/tiledesk-docs/docs/Web SDK.md

 * **wellcomeMsg**: Set the widget welcome message.
 Value type : string

-* **projectname**.
-If you want to display the project name in the conversations, set the projectname field.
-It is advisable if you need to manage multiple projects.
-Find your TileDesk Project Name in the TileDesk Dashboard.
-Value type : string
+* **widgetTitle**: Set the widget title label shown in the widget header.
+Value type : string.
+The default value is Tiledesk.

 * **lang** : With this configuration it is possible to force the widget lang.
 The widget will try to get the browser lang, if it is not possible it will use the default "en" lang